When You Should Seek Immediate Medical Attention For Your Back Or Neck Pain

 We've had all some form of back or neck pain in our lives.

-Maybe we slept wrong, and we woke up the next morning with a stiff neck.
+Maybe we slept wrong, and we woke up the next morning with a stiff neck and neck pain.

 Or maybe you didn't use proper form when you picked up that heavy box at work, and you tweaked your back.